Real-time Delay Alerts

 • The room where it’s happening

 For each of these combinations, Apella builds an expected range of normal phase lengths.
 If the ongoing phase goes beyond what’s typical in most cases, the system displays a Delay Alert in both Live and Schedule views.
+When the phase ends, the alert disappears automatically.

-Example: Prep Phase Delay Alert
+Prep Phase Delay Alert

 🙋FAQs

 What Apella considers as “longer than expected” varies depending on the procedure, surgeon, and room.
 Apella accounts for variation across these factors and doesn't use one fixed time limit to trigger a delay alert.
-Instead, it uses a range of expected prep durations based on past data for that surgeon, procedure, and room.
+Instead, it uses a range of expected durations based on past data for that surgeon, procedure, and room.

-When a case prep phase is taking longer than 75% of similar cases, the system raises an alert to let you know prep is taking longer than usual.
+For example: When a case prep phase is taking longer than 75% of similar cases, the system raises an alert to let you know prep is taking longer than usual.
 The alert clears automatically once the prep phase is complete.

 Where will I see delay alerts?